Mic92/nix-build-uncached/README.md

 `nix-build` by default will download already built packages, resulting in unnecessary downloads even if no package has been changed.
-Nix-build-uncached will only build packages not yet in binary caches.
+`nix-build-uncached` will only build packages not yet in binary caches.

 ## USAGE